thoughtbot/capybara-webkit/README.md

     Capybara.javascript_driver = :webkit

-Tag scenarios with @javascript to run them using a headless WebKit browser.
+In cucumber, tag scenarios with @javascript to run them using a headless WebKit browser.

-Use the :js => true flag on RSpec tests as usual
+In RSpec, use the :js => true flag.

-And note the Transactional fixtures section of the [capybara README](https://github.com/jnicklas/capybara/blob/master/README.rdoc)
+Take note of the transactional fixtures section of the [capybara README](https://github.com/jnicklas/capybara/blob/master/README.rdoc).

 Contributing
 ------------